 The dental assisting classes will be held in a fully equipped modern operating dental office.
 Students will have access to:

 Each course consists of 8-weeks of training (144 hours of classroom & clinical instruction + a 32-hour externship).
 Our experienced Instructors work off a curriculum that covers all the basic facets of dentistry; General Dentistry (including both adult and pediatric dentistry), Oral Surgery, IV Sedation, Endodontics and Orthodontics.
 Our students experience all these specialties in a working dental office.
-Classes are 2x/week, for 8 weeks.
-Current classes are every Saturday/Sunday from 8am to 6pm, allowing students to hold a full-time job, if needed.
+Classes are once a week, for 8 weeks.
+Current classes are every Saturday/Sunday from 9am to 5pm, allowing students to hold a full-time job, if needed.